 Western wear is part of the fun, and also part of safety.
 For a week of riding, real riding boots are key.
 Ranches have a variety of policies on this question, and some have a huge variety of boots that guests can borrow.
 Ask ahead of time what the situation is.

-Wonderful ranches are located throughout Colorado, Wyoming, and Montana.
-There are also some excellent options in Arizona, California, and British Columbia.
+Wonderful ranches are located throughout Colorado, Wyoming, Idaho and Montana.
+There are also some excellent options in Arizona, California and British Columbia.
 The important thing to consider is what kind of setting you want to be in … a broad valley with lots of room to roam; iconic mountain scenery such as the Grand Tetons; real Wild West scenery surrounded by cacti, like Arizona.
-What you look at definitely sets the mood.
+What you look at while you ride at definitely sets the mood.

 Likewise, terrain dictates the speed.
 If you dream of loping day after day, it’s important to understand whether there are flat, safe places for horses to run.
 Some ranches wedged amid steep mountain scenery have more limited opportunities for fast rides.

 Costs vary widely according to the standard of the accommodations and facilities, the amenities offered, and more.
-As a rough rule of thumb, inexpensive yet decent-quality ranch vacations start around $900 to $1,000 per person per week (all-inclusive), and go up from there.
-In the luxury category, plan on at least $3,000 to $4,000 per person per week.
+As a rough rule of thumb, inexpensive yet decent-quality ranch vacations start around $550 per person per night (all-inclusive) and go up from there.
+In the luxury category, plan on at least $900 to $1,000 per person per night.

 Relevant Links: